arliber/fullstack-course/5. Javscript and jQuery/README.md

 </ul>
 ```

-## Mini projects

-> Don't forget to add all of these to the `javascript` repository

-1 .
+### 2. Under folder `random-color`

 Create a an app that changes the background color of the whole page to random one, when space bar is pressed.
 To generate a random color use this function:

 ```javascript
 function getColor() {